KdntNinja/KdnTools/README.md

 - **Word Count**: Allows you to count the number of words in a given string.

-- **Drive Letter**: Retrieves the drive letter of the script's directory.
+- **Drive Letter**: Retrieves the drive letter of the script"s directory.

 - **Tasks Management (Example)**: An example module showcasing how to use KdnTools for managing tasks with a SQLite database.